legrosmanu/rest-api-squeezebox/README.md

     }
 ]
 ```
-- /players/{uuid} : get informations for one player.
+- GET /players/{uuid} : get informations for one player.
 The object returned looks like :
 ```
 {
     "name": "Musique salle de bain",